:link rel="alternate" hreflang="en-de" href="https://www.parcelmonkey.de/en-de/vinyl-records" />

-Take the vinyl out of the internal sleeve and the cover sleeve and sandwich it in between the the two.
-This will ensure the record doesn't cut through either of them in transit, which is a common occurrence and can really harm the records value, particularly if it's collectible.
+Take the vinyl out of the internal sleeve and the cover sleeve and sandwich it in between the two.
+This will ensure the record doesn't cut through either of them in transit, which is a common occurrence and can really harm the records value, particularly if it's collectable.

 If the LP is brand-new, be sure to ask the buyer whether they mind you opening the original packaging.
-Opening a collectible edition can have serious consequences!
+Opening a collectable edition can have serious consequences!

 2. Cover it.

 Add some additional protection, cut some cardboard into two squares that are just slightly larger than the cover sleeve and sandwich the record and sleeves between the cardboard.
 This will protect the corners of the sleeves.